 Who should use VPS web hosting?

-You expect to your traffic to increase significantly in the next few months
+- You expect your traffic to increase significantly in the next few months

-If you are planning to work with a secured data for your business
+- If you are planning to work with secured data for your business

 Pros of VPS Hosting